 The rules governing the quantum and timing of benefits to be delivered to employees under the new bonus scheme will be no different from those under the existing Share Incentive Scheme.

-The trustees of the share option scheme are Ms NDB Orleyn and Messrs JM McMahon and JV Roberts.
+The trustees of the scheme are Ms NDB Orleyn and Messrs JM McMahon and JV Roberts.

 Shareholding in the company

-The issued capital of the company is held by public and non-public entities as follows:
+The issued capital of the company held by public and non-public entities as at 30 June 2006 is as follows: